egeneralov/lxc-cover/README.md

 	C create name

-Creating container name like your system.
+Creating container *name* like your system (if you running debian - you will have debian).

 #### Delete